wireapp/wire-server/docs/reference/spar-braindump.md

 ./register.sh metadata.xml $TEAM_OWNER_ID
 ```

-the output contains the a json object representing the idp.  safe the `id` field of that object.
+the output contains the a json object representing the idp.
+Save the `id` field of that object.

 the sso login code needed by the users to authenticate via saml is